 Search For Your Favorite VehicleEnter keywords (Ex: 1919 Ford, black) or filter

-The car was introduced at the 1964 New York World's fair and made available as 1964½s for the 1965 model year.
+The Ford Mustang was introduced at the 1964 New York World's Fair and made available as 1964½ model for the 1965 model year.
 The six-cylinder engine may have been a dud but the optional 165 horsepower V-8 was a winner and despite poor reviews about its handling its $$2,360 price tag caused customers to storm dealership showrooms.
 Fortunately Lee Iacocca saw the writing on the wall and had the foresight to convert several factories for Mustang production, allowing them to sell over 500,000 units the first year and even more the next.
-However it wasn't long before competition from the Chevrolet Camaro, Pontiac GTO and Dodge Charger took the edge off of the Mustnag's success.
+However it wasn't long before competition from the Pontiac GTO, Chevy Camaro, Plymouth Barracuda, and Dodge Charger took the edge off of the Mustnag's success.

 1971 Ford Mustang *